hknd23/idcempy/docs/zmiopc_tutorial.rst

 We first import the required libraries, set up the package and import the dataset:

 .. testcode::
-  # Import the necessary libraries and package
+  # Import the necessary libraries and IDCeMPy.

   import numpy as np
   import pandas as pd